 The U.S. data center colocation market is projected to grow at a CAGR of 12.77% to reach a value of US$24.888 billion by 2025, from US$12.101 billion in 2019.

 The U.S. is a leading market for data center colocation.
-The data center colocation market is being driven by rapid growth of industries and increasing focus of enterprises towards cost reduction.
+The data center colocation market is being driven by the rapid growth of industries and the increasing focus of enterprises towards cost reduction.
 Advanced Information Technology (IT) infrastructure available in the US is also supporting the growth of the market.
 Datacenter colocation helps in reducing both capital and operating costs, thus aiding the companies in remaining competitive.
 Exponential growth in data generated per day from business functions across industries is driving with it the need for more data center space for efficiently storing it.
-Since total cost of ownership of a data center is high and maintenance of these facilities accounts for a significantly large chunk of the total costs, colocation is continuously gaining popularity among them.
-Although cloud is also an option, colocation is witnessing a continuous increase in demand from end users who have huge volumes of classified or sensitive data with very high value attached to it.
-Increasing focus of companies on migrating most of their workloads to off-premise servers without giving third-party vendors access to their data is also increasing the adoption of colocation among end users.
+Since the total cost of ownership of a data center is high and maintenance of these facilities accounts for a significantly large chunk of the total costs, colocation is continuously gaining popularity among them.
+Although the cloud is also an option, colocation is witnessing a continuous increase in demand from end-users who have huge volumes of classified or sensitive data with very high value attached to it.
+The increasing focus of companies on migrating most of their workloads to off-premise servers without giving third-party vendors access to their data is also increasing the adoption of colocation among end-users.
 Furthermore, stringent regulations regarding data protection in many countries like China are pushing enterprises to store data within a specified political boundary.
 China’s data law, for instance, requires enterprises operating in China to keep customers’ data within the boundaries of China.
-This has led to many technology companies to store their data within the country.
+This has led many technology companies to store their data within the country.
 Since owning a data center is very expensive and other options are available, colocation being one of them is gaining popularity, which is driving its market growth.

-Wholesale Colocation Model holds a significantly large share
+The wholesale Colocation Model holds a significantly large share

-Communication and technology industry holds a notable market share
+The communication and technology industry holds a notable market share